FlashSheridan/EncycloClip/README.md

 Screen), and eliminates an unnecessary web request.

 EncycloClip™ is neither endorsed by nor affiliated with Encyclopædia Britannica®.
-It merely facilitates access to their web site, which may require a subscription or show advertisements, and sometimes needs to scroll down to reveal its search results.
+It merely facilitates access to their web site, which may be ad-supported or require a subscription, and sometimes needs to scroll down to reveal its search results.
 On recent iOS versions, launching Safari can sometimes take several seconds; during this time a blank screen will be displayed.